 5. Simran Jaising – Building Community for Culinary Talent

-Simran is the founder of Chutney, the professional development network for culinary talent.
+Simran is the founder of Cluster, the conscious community for collaborators in the food space.
 Simran is an expert in building online and offline communities around an idea, product, or movement, specifically in the food and technology space.
 Most recently, Simran was Head of Community, now Advisor, at TheFoodstand, a hub for savvy eaters to share where they shop, cook, and dine consciously.
 Simran is also known for her work co-organizing food + tech events like Startup Weekend: Food Edition and launching the Foodstand Spotlight Series, a shark tank for good food businesses.

 6. Janelle Maiocco – Facilitating Easy Access to Local Food with an Online Platform